yash-019/scmpractical/README.md

-This is a new textfile from newbranch
+This is a new textfile from newbranch<br>
 This is a file from new branch